acurwen/Workload-1-Repo/README.md

 At first, I looked at the very last lines that said:
 [error] 2763#2763: *2 connect() failed (111: Connection refused) while connecting to upstream, client: 104.28.236.175, server: , request: "GET / HTTP/1.1", upstream: "http://127.0.0.1:8000/", host: "retailbanking-env.eba-c92mtjdb.us-east-1.elasticbeanstalk.com"

-Last lines of code:
+Last lines of log page:
 ![image](https://github.com/user-attachments/assets/7d55b21c-88a4-4011-b2fc-74643003dda5)

 Because this line stated that a connection was refused while connecting to upstream, which matched what Google said about the nginx error, I thought I was having a port issue that was blocking a connection.

-I tried looking at the config files within my EC2 instance to see which ports were being listened to because I learned your port configuration would be in those files.
+I tried looking at the config files within my instance to see which ports were being listened to because I learned from classmates that the port configuration would be in those files.
 I scanned the conf.d file and saw that port 443 was being "listened at" and thought that was a clue.
 I went back to my Elastic Beanstalk environment and looked at the environment configuration review page and reviewed the EC2 security groups.
 I thought maybe I needed to create a new security group that included a rule for Port 443, so I created and added in a new one to the environment configurations, but that wasn’t the issue. :P

 But I did learn that when you make any changes to your environment, Elastic Beanstalk will terminate the existing instance and hurry to make a new one.

-I also tried locating my nginx files within my instance, but looked too long in the wrong instance and couldn't find them.
+I also tried locating my nginx files within my instance for a clue, but ended up looking in te wrong instance for too long and couldn't find them.

 Going back to the logs, I kept scanning to where I kept seeing ‘ERROR’.
 I noticed three processes that would start and stop due to an error and they were all followed by the same line: `ModuleNotFoundError: No module named 'application'`